COMPETITION LAW PRIVATE ACTIONS

 The burden of proof on a private access leave application is a lower burden than the civil balance of probabilities (i.e., an private access applicant need only establish sufficient credible evidence of the alleged conduct to lead to a bona fide belief by the Tribunal).

 Under the private access provisions of the Act, the available remedy is a Tribunal remedial order (e.g., for a supplier to commence supply on “usual trade terms” in the case of a refusal to deal).
-Private parties are not entitled to seek damages and costs may only be awarded in the discretion of the Tribunal.
+Private parties are not entitled to seek damages.

-Private parties that have been granted leave to commence private access applications may also file consent agreements with the Tribunal (which, once filed, have the force of a Tribunal order).
+Private parties granted leave to commence private access applications may also file consent agreements with the Tribunal (which, once filed, have the force of a Tribunal order).

 LINKS AND RESOURCES